02. Mycelium - Domain Manifest

 Optional notification:

-Publishing implementations MAY send a Pulse notification to registered Synapse instances (see 05-strain §5.2).
+Publishing implementations MAY send a Pulse notification to one or more Synapse nodes (see 05-strain §5.2).

 Synapse Validation: